ethereum-optimism/optimism/specs/proposals.md

 ## L2 Output Oracle Smart Contract

 L2 blocks are produced at a constant rate of `L2_BLOCK_TIME` (2 seconds).
-A new L2 output MUST be appended to the chain once per `SUBMISSION_INTERVAL` (100 seconds).
-Note that interval is based on L2 time.
-It is OK to have L2 outputs submitted at larger or small intervals
+A new L2 output MUST be appended to the chain once per `SUBMISSION_INTERVAL` (1800 seconds).
+Note that this interval is based on L2 time.
+It is OK to have L2 outputs submitted at larger or small intervals.

 The L2 Output Oracle contract implements the following interface: